 Having gained my tree surgery qualifications in 2004, I started my first company – Arbor Vitae Professional Tree Services – to perform just that: tree surgery, maintenance, planting and woodland management services.

-I have since continued to develop my practical and academic knowledge through seminars, conferences, professional body memberships and relevant literature to become a professional arborist.
+I have since continued to develop practical and academic knowledge through seminars, conferences, professional body memberships, relevant literature and discussions with colleagues.
 Hence Arbor Vitae Arboriculture was established in 2010 to offer an extended set of services including professional tree inspections.